 }

-) on the element type.
-If the element is an integral type, simply define i_use_cmp
+for the element type.
+If the element type is an integral type,

 If an element destructor i_keydrop